dhslab/dhslab/_pages/home.md

 ![Human Genome](/images/respic/humangenome.jpg){:width="200px"
-  id="" style="float:right; border-radius:0%; padding-left:20px"} **Research in the Spencer lab is a combination of experimental and computational science with cancer genomics as the common theme.** We have specific expertise in DNA methylation, 3D genome architecture, and HOX gene expression and regulation, although we are broadly interested in epigenetics and gene regulation in cancer.
+  id="" style="float:right; border-radius:0%; padding-left:20px"} **Research in the Spencer lab is a combination of experimental and computational science with the genomics and epigenetics of acute myeloid leukemia the common theme.** We have specific expertise in DNA methylation, 3D genome architecture, and HOX gene expression and regulation in AML, although we are broadly interested in epigenetics and gene regulation in cancer.
+We also have extensive experience using genomic technologies to make observations in primary human samples to understand fundamental mechanisms of cancer genomics.

 <br/>